earthcubeprojects-chords/chords/concepts.md

         The variable identifiers are obtained from the CHORDS Instruments page:
         <img class="img-responsive" src="images/Identifiers.png" alt="Dashboard">
         <br>
-        Use the Metrics tab to select a variable from database:
+        Use the Metrics tab to configure the database access.
+Close when you see plotted data:
         <img class="img-responsive" src="images/grafsetup_095.png" alt="Dashboard">
         </li>
         </ul>